-Q: How Does Hypnosis Work?
-A: The mind works on two levels - the conscious and the unconscious.
+Q: How does hypnosis work?
+A: Our minds work on two levels - the conscious and the unconscious.
 We make decisions, think, and act with our conscious mind.
 The unconscious mind controls our habits.
 In the relaxed state known as hypnosis, we can communicate directly with the unconscious mind.
 This is why it is so quick and easy to change habits of a lifetime with hypnosis.

 Since 1992, according to New Scientist, it has been known that "Hypnosis is the most effective way of giving up smoking."
 Its quote was based upon a study cited within the Journal of Applied Psychology, earlier that same year.